jts3k/MediaLab/ambisonic-recording.md

 # Ambisonic Recording How-to

 The [Core-Sound Tetramic](http://www.core-sound.com/TetraMic/1.php) delivers A-Format audio to a sound recorder with a minimum of four microphone inputs.
+We are using a Zoom F8 which can be powered by 8 AA batteries (make sure your batteries are fully charged before going out in the field).
 It is necessary for the microphone inputs to have their gain set to the *exact same gain level*.
 The Zoom F8 recorder simplifies this task because we can set one knob to control the gain of multiple inputs.
 By default the F8 sould have Knob 1 control the gain for microphone inputs 1 through 4.
 To verify this you can page through the main interface by twisting the encoder until you see a virtual mixer:

 <img src="ambisonic-recording/images/ZoomF8-mixer.jpg" width="150" height="100"/>  Zoom F8 Multitrack Recorder